Mechanical Design Engineer

 • Design and develop mechanical components and assemblies for hardware products, from concept through production within budget and timescales.

-• Create detailed 3D CAD models and 2D drawings using tools such as SolidWorks, Creo, or Fusion 360.
+• Create detailed 3D CAD models and 2D drawings using Creo (SolidWorks and Fusion 360 would be an additional bonus).

 • Perform tolerance analysis, material selection, and design for manufacturability (DFM).